knobin/arcdps_bridge/docs/Squad.md

 - ```type```: Type of event, always ```squad``` for squad events.
 - ```squad.trigger```: The cause of the creation, always ```update``` for squad update events.
 - ```squad.update.source```: Indicates from what event source this event was caused by.
 Can either be ```combat``` or ```extras```.
+- ```squad.update.validator```: Indicates what version of member information this is (higher is newer).
 - ```squad.update.member```: Updated squad member, player information object.

-Example of squad update event with "extras" source:
+Example of squad update event with "combat" source:

 ```json
 {